Potatoes belong to the nightshade family, which means they naturally have alkaloids in them.

-Rotten potatoes smell so bad because of solanine, a type of glycoalkaloid.
+Rotten potatoes smell so bad because of solanine, a type of toxic glycoalkaloid.
 These natural compounds usually occur in potatoes.
 When their concentration increases due to light and poor storage conditions, they emit a foul and harmful odor (source: Centre for Food Safety).

-The shelf life of potatoes depends a lot on how they are stored and whether they have been cooked or not.
+The average shelf life of potatoes depends a lot on how they are stored and whether they have been cooked or not.
 Uncooked potatoes can last 2-3 months, especially if they are stored in a place that’s dark and cooler than the average room temperature.

 On the other hand, cooked potatoes will last about 3-4 days in the fridge and 10-12 months in the freezer.

 You can quickly tell if your potatoes have gone bad by merely looking at them and smelling them.
 When in doubt, it would be best to throw away questionable-looking and foul-smelling potatoes.
 If it smells bad, it’s not going to taste good!